winodith/JARVIS-Arduino-Project/README.md

 ## How It Works
 1. **Voice Control:**
-   - You can control lights and fan using simple voice commands sent via Bluetooth from your smartphone.
+   - Control lights and fan using voice commands sent from your smartphone to the Arduino via Bluetooth.
    - Commands supported:
      - "TURN ON LIGHT" → Turns on the light.
      - "TURN OFF LIGHT" → Turns off the light.